MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 * ``UI_DISPLAY_BRS_FLUSH_SINGLE_RECTANGLE`` (``ui_display_brs_configuration.h``): configures the number of rectangles that the strategy gives to the implementation of ``LLUI_DISPLAY_IMPL_flush()``.
 If not set, the number of regions depends on the strategy.
 If set, only one region is given: the bounding box of all drawing regions.
 Used by:

-  * Predraw: The list of regions is often useless (the LCD driver just has to swap the back and front buffers); however, this list can be used for the buffer policy :ref:`section_display_copyswap`.
+  * Predraw: The list of regions is often useless (the LCD driver just has to swap the back and front buffers); however, this list can be used for the buffer policy :ref:`section_display_transmitswap`.
 Calculating the bounding box uses takes a bit of memory and time; if the bounding box is not used, it is recommended to refrain from enabling this option.
   * Single: The list of regions can be useful to refresh small parts of the front buffer.
   * Legacy: This option is never used, and the bounding box of all drawing regions is given to the implementation of ``LLUI_DISPLAY_IMPL_flush()``.